jldec/google-sheet-pr-sync/README.md

-# GitHub PR sync example
+# Google Sheet GitHub PR sync
-This is a demo of using shell scripts and a google Apps script to sync GitHub PRs with a Google sheet.
+This is a demo of using shell scripts and a Google Apps script to sync GitHub PRs with a Google sheet.

 The idea came from this [tweet](https://x.com/willccbb/status/1968371980484460953)
 <img width="1157" height="582" alt="Screenshot 2025-09-20 at 16 13 28" src="https://github.com/user-attachments/assets/89d198c4-ba53-45f5-92e0-12ab96c6b14c" />

-Even though the thread above is looking for a no-code solution, this code provides a working example which helps to identify integration decision details and guage the complexity of the task.
-It also serves as a handy set of tools to evaluate alternative approaches.
+Even though the thread above is looking for a no-code solution, the "old school" code in this repo provides a baseline working example which helps to identify integration details and guage the complexity of the task.
+The shell scripts also serve as a toolkit for testing alternative no-code approaches.

 All the shell scripts were developed using Amp - threads [1](https://ampcode.com/threads/T-3cd81dfc-3569-4154-8b9e-7c89da9260cc), [2](https://ampcode.com/threads/T-9f0d37fd-68db-4828-814a-26b1095a0ad5), [3](https://ampcode.com/threads/T-5eccdc48-f5d2-48a8-969f-da184b540a42), and [4](https://ampcode.com/threads/T-9fafe09f-9d85-4c01-af71-176c5c37b0a0).
-The google Apps script was developed using Grok - [thread](https://grok.com/c/fc1a62af-93a0-4b5c-a2ac-720adad7247b).
+The Google Apps script was developed using Grok - [thread](https://grok.com/c/fc1a62af-93a0-4b5c-a2ac-720adad7247b).

-## Overview
+## How it works
-Shell scripts `create-pr`, `close-pr`, and `list-prs` are meant to be run from the main branch of a cloned repo.
+Shell scripts `create-pr`, `close-pr`, and `list-prs` use git and the `gh` CLI to manipulate PRs from within the cloned repo directory.
+Only `list-prs` is required for sync'ing.

-Calling `./list-prs` extracts the PR data from GitHub using the `gh` CLI.
-It can output JSON or tab-delimited text.

-Calling `./sheet sync` invokes `list-prs` and pipes the JSON output into curl, which POSTs the data to the google Apps script installed as a Web App on the sheet.
+Calling `./sheet sync` invokes `./list-prs --json` and pipes the JSON output into curl, which POSTs the data to the Google Apps script installed as a Web App on the Google sheet.
 The Apps script compares incoming PRs to existing rows in the sheet and syncs those which are new or changed.

 ## Prerequisites
-Ensure that you have to the following command line utilities
+This project assumes a working git and GitHub environment, and uses the following command line tools:
 - [curl](https://curl.se/)
 - [gh](https://cli.github.com/)
 - [jq](https://jqlang.org/download/)
+- `sed` and `tr`

 ## Install shell scripts
-- Copy the 4 shell scripts into the root of your repo
+- Copy the shell scripts (or everything from this repo) into the root of your repo

 ## Prepare Google sheet and install Apps script
 - Go to sheets.google.com, create new spreadsheet and name it.
+- Share with edit access for “Anyone with the link”.
 - Leave the sheet empty for automatic header-row creation on first sync.
-- Share with edit access “Anyone with the link” for public access.
 - Click Extensions > Apps Script.
 - Replace the default code with the contents of `google-apps-script.js`.
 - Click Deploy > New deployment.
 - Select Type > Web app.
-- Provide description, set execute as me, anyone access.
+- Provide a description, set execute as me, anyone access.
-- Click Deploy, confirm permissions
+- Click Deploy, confirm google auth permissions on the sheet.
-- Copy the Web App URL into the `sheet` script, replacing WEB_APP_URL.
+- Copy the Web App URL and edit the `sheet` script to set a new value for WEB_APP_URL.

 ## Example
 https://docs.google.com/spreadsheets/d/1Z087r5rTkvivT3sjDW70pfkfzib4DCjBJ5b0Cx-fAZg/edit